tranhungnghiep/AI-Conference-Info/README.md

 2. For **ICDM**, long and short papers are submitted to the same track then their types are decided according to their quality.

 ---
-- Complement with a larger coverage and more information of [Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate).
+- Larger coverage and more information improvement of [Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate).
 - Contributions of updated information are welcome via pull requests/new issues.